 Like their handwritten counterparts, electronic signatures signify ‘knowledge, approval, acceptance, or obligation’ to the conditions outlined in a document, making these specified conditions legally binding and admissible in court.
 Electronic signatures have been legally binding in the UK since 2000, with the introduction of the Electronic Communication Act (2000).
 Furthermore, in September 2019, the Law Commission published a comprehensive report supporting the legality of electronic signatures in demonstrating ‘intention and agreement’, which helped to clear up any remaining doubt surrounding their legality and validity.

 The NHS website states that consent to treat means “a person must give permission before they receive any type of medical treatment, test or examination.”
 This consent can be given verbally, like in the case of a blood test, or in writing, like signing a consent form for surgery.
-This consent must be done on the basis of an explanation by a clinician, so the patient can make an informed decision on the risks and benefits of the procedure.
-A signature indicates the patient’s agreement to the surgery and acceptance of risk, which will help to avoid any legal disputes in the future.
+Consent forms are also used in medical research, for things like clinical trials.

-Whilst each trust spends a different amount on MFD (Multi-functional devices i.e. printers/ scanners) and printing, it’s clear that this is costing the NHS hundreds of thousands of pounds each year.
+Whilst each trust spends a different amount on MFD (Multi-functional devices i.e. printers/ scanners) and printing, paper processes are costing the NHS hundreds of thousands of pounds each year.
 In 2018, The Mid Yorkshire NHS Trust spent £179,496 on paper alone, a cost that could be virtually eliminated if the Trust became fully digitalised with the help of electronic signatures.
-Reducing expenditure on printing frees up much needed funds that could be spent elsewhere in the NHS, like investing in more staff, new equipment, and other resources.
+Reducing expenditure on printing frees up much-needed funds that could be spent elsewhere in the NHS, like investing in more staff, new equipment, and other resources.

 Streamlining paperwork with electronic signatures enables healthcare professionals to spend more time on patient care.
 No one trains as a doctor, nurse, or healthcare assistant to spend hours of their shift filling in paperwork-they do it to care for and treat patients.
 Electronic signatures can reduce the time spent on paperwork, increasing efficiency and productivity in GP surgeries and hospitals, allowing healthcare professionals to give a better quality of care to patients.

-E-Sign is a leading supplier of electronic signature solutions providing professional Electronic Signatures, Form Builder, Web Form, ID Checker and Personalised Email solutions to businesses across the UK.
+E-Sign is a leading provider of digital transaction management solutions, supplying professional services including Electronic Signatures, Web Forms, ID Checker, Verification Tools, Personalised Emails, API and Payment Processing to businesses of all sizes across the UK.